FREE SHIPPING on orders over $75 International: over $250

 Oolong Tea

 While Light Oolongs are not suitable for boiling, Dark Oolongs develop excellent traits when boiled!
 However, we don't recommend boiling these teas right away.
-When enjoying gong fu style tea, you can try simmering the tea leaves for a few minutes after about five brews or so.
+When enjoying gong fu style tea, you can try simmering the tea leaves for a few minutes after about five brews.
 It will help extract additional nutrients and taste that otherwise wouldn't get extracted after many brews.
-It's also a great way not to waste tea leaves after you have finished enjoying your tea, but the tea still has some brews to go!
-Read more.
+It's also a great way to avoid wasting tea leaves after you have finished enjoying your tea, when the tea still has some brewing to go!
+Read more

 We recommend trying this with Yancha – Wuyi Oolong and Dan Cong Oolongs.